 You've probably passed right by it every time you shop at the grocery store.
 It's right there in the canned vegetable section near the corn.
 So next time you're at the market, stock up!
 Once you taste this pozolé, I have a feeling you'll be making it again and again!

-I love that most of the preparation of pozolé can be done in advance.
+It's wonderful that most of the preparation of pozolé can be done in advance.
 I was up early, the morning my sisters arrived, cooking up a little Mexican storm.
 All I had to do at dinner time was to bring my pozolé to a simmer, add some jumbo shrimp and within minutes we were gathering around the table.
-It’s quite a complete meal in bowl!
+It's quite a complete meal in a bowl!
 I served some hot cornbread with honey butter and everyone around the table was happy.

 There are tons of different versions of Pozolé Verde.
 I checked out lots of recipes online before coming up with my own version.
 Some of them call for a fairly long simmer time, which imparts delicious flavor, but also turns the broth into a dull green color.
 I'm funny about presentation and I wanted my pozolé to have a vibrant green hue.
 I experimented a bit and discovered that if I simmered the hominy in a bath of chicken broth and waited till near the end to add the shredded chicken and tomatillo/pepper mixture, the beautiful color was retained.